-The course of the Federal Government has proved that it did not desire peace, and would not consent to it on any terms that we could possibly concede In proof of this, we refer to the repeated rejecting of all terms of conciliation and compromise, to their recent contemptuous refusal to receive the Vice President, who was sent to negotiate for softening the asperities of war, and their scornful rejection of the offer of a neutral power to mediate between the contending parties.
-If cumulative evidence be needed, it can be found in the following resolution, recently adopted by the Honse of Representatives in Washington:
+The course of the Federal Government has proved that it did not desire peace, and would not consent to it on any terms that we could possibly concede.
+In proof of this, we refer to the rejection of all terms of conciliation and compromise, to their recent contemptuous refusal to receive the Vice President, who was sent to negotiate for softening the asperities of war, and their scornful rejection of the offer of a neutral Power to mediate between the contending parties.
+If cumulative evidence be needed, it can be found in the following resolution, recently adopted by the House of Representatives in Washington:

-"Resolved.
-That as our coun ry and the very existence of the best Government ever instituted by man are imperilled by the most causeless and wicked rebellion that the world has seen, and believing, as we do, that the only hope of saving this country and preserving this Government is by the power of the sword, we are for the most vigorous prosecution of the war until the Constitution and the laws shall be enforced and obeyed in all parts of the United States; and to that end we oppose any armistice, or intervention, or mediation, or proposition for peace, from any quarter, so long as there shall be found a rebel in arms against the Government; and we ignore all party names, lines and issues, and recognize but two parties in this war-patriots and traitors."
+Resolved, That as our country and the very existence of the best Government ever instituted by man are imperilled by the most causeless and wicked rebellion that the world has ever seen, and believing, as we do, that the only hope of saving this country and preserving this Government is by the power of the sword, we are for the most vigorous prosecution of the war until the Constitution and the laws shall be enforced and obeyed in all parts of the United States, and to that end we oppose any armistice, or intervention, or mediation, or proposition for peace, from any quarter, so long as there shall be found a Rebel in arms against the Government; and we ignore all party names, lines, and issues, and recognize but two parties in this war-patriots and traitors.

 The motive of such strange conduct is obvious.
-The republican party was founded to destroy slavery and the equality of the States, and Lincoln was selected as the instrument to accomplish this object.
-The Union was a barrier to the consummation of this policy, because the Constitution, which was its bond, recognized and protected slavery and the sovereignty of the States.
-The Union must, therefore, be sacrificed, and to ensure its destruction, war was determined on.
-The mass of the northern people were not privy to, and sympathized in no such design.
+The Republican party was founded to destroy Slavery and the equality of the States, and Lincoln was selected as the instrument to accomplish this object.
+The Union was a barrier to the consummation of this policy, because the Constitution, which was its bond, recognized and protected Slavery and the sovereignty of the States.
+The Union must, therefore, be sacrificed, and to insure its destruction, war was determined on.

+The mass of the Northern people were not privy to, and sympathized in no such designs.
 They loved the Union and wished to preserve it.
 To rally the people to the support of the war, its object was proclaimed to be "a restoration of the Union," as if that which implied voluntary assent, of which agreement was an indispensable element and condition, could be preserved by coercion.

-It is absurd to pretend that a government, really desirous of restoring the Union, would adopt such measures as the confiscation of private property, the emancipation of slaves, systematic efforts to invite them to insurrection. forcible abduction from their homes, and compulsory enlistment in the army, the division of a sovereign State without its consent, and a proclamation that one tenth of the population of a State, and that tenth under military rule, should control the will of the remaining nine-tenths.
-The only relation possible between the two sections, under such a policy, is that of conqueror and conquered, superior and dependent.
-Rest assured, fellow-citizens, that although restoration may still be used as a war cry by the northern Government, it is only to delude and betray.
-Fanaticism has summoned to its aid cupidity and vengeance; and nothing short of your utter subjugation, the destruction of your State governments, the overthrow of your social and political fabric, your personal and public degradation and ruin, will satisfy the demands of the North.
+It is absurd to pretend that a Government, really desirous of restoring the Union, would adopt such measures as the confiscation of private property, the emancipation of slaves, systematic efforts to invite them to insurrection, forcible abduction from their home, and compulsory enlistment in the army, the division of a sovereign State without its consent, and a proclamation that one-tenth of the population of a State, and that tenth under military rule, should control the will of the remaining nine-tenth.
+The only relation possible between the two sections, under such a policy, is that of conqueror and conquered, superior and dependant.
+Rest assured fellow citizens, that although restoration may still be used as a war cry by the Government it is only to delude and betray.

+Fanatacism has summoned to its aid cupidity and vengeance; and nothing short of your utter subjugation, the destruction of your State Governments, the destruction of your social and political fabric, your personal degradation and ruin, will satisfy the demands of the North.
 Can there be a man so vile, so debased, so unworthy of liberty as to accept peace on such humiliating terms?